 Economic & National Security

 The United States builds fewer than five oceangoing commercial vessels per year.
 Reindustrialization demands 265 — not the 92 currently in service.
-Legacy yards are fully committed sustaining what already exists.
+Legacy yards are operating at or near rated capacity sustaining what already exists.
 There is no capacity to close that gap inside what we have.
 There must be new yards, built correctly, built now.

 Jones Act Fleet